I walked a lot

 It’s been a great exercise, for body and mind.
 I am thankful for the chance.

-Click here to see the Top 5 most significant points on the river
+Click here to see my mile-by-mile breakdown Click here to see the Top 5 most significant points on the river